Visual learning

-Visual learning is one of the learning styles of Neil Fleming's DIVANO model in which information is presented to a learner in a visual format.
+Visual learning is one of the learning styles in which information is primarily received and understood by a learner when presented in a visual format.
 Visual learners can utilize graphs, charts, maps, diagrams, and other forms of visual stimulation to effectively interpret information.
-The Fleming VARK model also includes Kinesthetic Learning and Auditory learning.
-There is no evidence that providing visual materials to students identified as having a visual style improves learning.
+It is best to treat a learning style as a matter of individual preference, rather than an educational need.
+Students generally learn best from mixed modality presentations, such as combining a spoken lecture (using an auditory learning style) with a visual aid (using a visual learning style).

+Visual learning is included in Neil Fleming's DIVANO model and the Fleming VARK mode.